RoboVault/robo-arkiver/examples/benqi/README.md

 # Arkive example
-This is a simple example of an arkive that indexes all USDC transfers on avalanche.
+This is a simple example of an arkive that indexes the BenQI protocol on avalanche.

 ## Prerequisites
 * [deno](https://deno.land/)